emlynoregan/pybOTL/README.md

 A Selector Expression is a way of selecting a list of elements from the source.

-Selector Expressions are structured as a set of Selectors, separated by ' ' (space).
+Selector Expressions are structured as a list of Selector Atoms, separated by ' ' (space).

     Selector Expression: [ Selector Atom { ' '  Selector Atom } ]